karthiktsaliki/Disaster_Pipeline/README.md

 ### Motivation

 Generally, Creating pipeline automatically classifies the messages without human intervention.
-Let's dive in detail about the data in data understanding section.

 In the Project Workspace, you'll find a data set containing real messages that were sent during disaster events.
 Machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency.